MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/admin-overview/admin-mobile-app.md

 ### How can I share the Service Incidents and Messages with the rest of my organization?

-If you click a specific service incident or a message, the share option will be in the top right corner.
+If you select a specific service incident or a message, the share option will be in the top right corner.
 We currently support email sharing.

 ### My app is acting funny.
 What can I do to troubleshoot weird app behavior?